gothicmuppet/career2/index.md

 - Familiar with debugger, ALV list and BAPI.

 # Education
-San Antonio College - AS Computer programming, 2013 to 2016
+San Antonio College - AS Computer programming, 2016
 - Understood and taught subnetting to my classmates.
 - Map, create and manipulate networks, routers and switches
 - Build and took apart a desktop computer.